FACULTY TEAM

 Noor Effendy Ibrahim (Senior Lecturer) is an interdisciplinary arts practitioner pursuing research as art-practice and having created interdisciplinary live performances since 1992.
 Effendy has been the Artistic Director of Teater Ekamatra (2001-2006) and The Substation (2010-2015).
 Effendy received the Japan Chamber of Commerce and Industry Singapore Foundation Culture Award in 2007.
 He sat on the NAC Board (2004-2006) and participated in the NAC Cultural Fellowship programme in 2014.
 Effendy is currently a senior lecturer at the School of Fine Art, Faculty of Art and Design, Nanyang Academy of Fine Arts.
 Besides performance art, he creates interdisciplinary theatre performances under the collective Very Shy Gurl by fendy.

-Ye Shufang (Senior Lecturer) is an artist and educator.
+Ye Shufang (Programme Leader, MFA Fine Art) is an artist and educator.
 Her art practice explores materiality and the ephemeral, with a focus on installation and drawing.
 Shufang has held solo exhibitions at The Private Museum (Singapore 2016, 2013, 2011), Belgrade Cultural Centre (Serbia, 2004) and Cemeti Art House (Yogyakarta, 2004).
 Her group exhibition credits include Medium At Large (Singapore, 2014), City-Net Asia (South Korea, 2007) and Feminine Imaginaire (Venice, 2002).
 In 2021, Shufang gave the keynote presentation at the International Symposium on Children’s Art Education (Taoyuan Museum of Fine Arts, Taiwan).
 She spoke on art and museum education at the International Arts Education Week (Seoul, 2019) and Hands On!
 Conference (Frankfurt, 2019).
 Shufang served as Deputy Director, Education with National Gallery Singapore (2010 – 2021) where she headed the Keppel Centre for Art Education.
 Under her leadership, the Centre won the International Children in Museums Award 2018 for innovative art education, awarded by Hands On!
 International Association and European Museum Academy.
 Shufang previously served as Head, Visual Arts Faculty with School of the Arts, Singapore (2007 – 2010) and Programme Leader, BA and MA Studies with LASALLE College of the Arts (2002 – 2007).
+She is currently pursuing a PhD at The University of Edinburgh.

 ARTIST-IN-RESIDENCE